zhong-j-yu/rekex/doc/Intro.md

 therefore not very good for refactoring.
 Both the Listener interface and the Visitor interface provided by ANTLR require some amount of scaffolding code from users.
-Most unfortunately the Visitor interface does not allow different result types for different parse tree nodes, making it very awkward to use to transform parse trees.
+Most unfortunately, the Visitor interface does not allow different result types for different parse tree nodes, making it very awkward to use to transform parse trees.

-Direct left-recursive rules are supported in ANTLR 4 as a major feature.
+Direct left-recursive rules are supported in ANTLR 4.
-It is questionable though whether a left-recursive definition is really more *natural* than a layered, flattened definition.
+However, it is questionable whether a left-recursive definition is really more *natural* than a layered, flattened definition.
 Most people probably would think of `x+y+z` as a sum of `(x,y,z)`, not as a binary tree of `((x+y)+z)`.